Frequently Asked Questions

 How much do you charge?

-The cost of tutoring services is based on market rates for this area and the specific needs of each student, which is why I provide individualized quotes.
+The cost of tutoring services is based on market rates and the specific needs of each student, which is why I provide individualized quotes.
 Additionally, the hourly rate for a 2-hour session will be less than a 1-hour.
+I will also work with you on group rates and long-term agreements.

 Please contact me through my Contact Info page so we can discuss your needs.